-Through planning for individual need, we aim to provide as inclusive an approach as practically possible.
+Through planning for individual needs, we aim to provide as inclusive an approach as practically possible.
+Where adaptations are needed, the senco team collaborates with parents, external professionals and teachers to personalise the curriculum within the contact of the National Curriculum.
+Where needed, specialists are employed to support children such as our SEN teacher and highly trained LSA team.
 Some areas of the curriculum present particular challenges, for example: PE for pupils with a physical impairment, however all reasonable adjustments are made to support as full an involvement as possible.
 We seek advice and support from the relevant professionals in order to ensure that we have made adequate and reasonable adjustments.